gguillotte/mdsrd5/mdsrd5.md

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom (Perception) checks that rely on sight.

 A **heavily obscured** area—such as darkness, opaque fog, or dense foliage—blocks vision entirely.
-A creature effectively suffers from the blinded condition (see "Conditions") when trying to see something in that area.
+A creature effectively suffers from the blinded condition (see [Conditions](#conditions)) when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.